Anatomy of the human heart: Left ventricle

 The left ventricle is made of thick muscle walls because a lot of power is needed to push blood to the arterial system of the body.
-It is conical in shape and occupies part of the anterior (sternocostal), inferior (diaphragmatical), and left wall of heart.
-It receives blood from the right atrium through the mitral valve and pumps it to the body through the aortic valve.
+It is conical in shape and it is longer than the right ventricle in length, it also occupies part of the anterior (sternocostal), inferior (diaphragmatical), and left wall of heart.
+The left ventricle forms the apex of the heart and it receives blood from the left atrium through the mitral valve and pumps it to the body through the aortic valve.
 It consists of an inlet portion (ostium venosum), an outlet portion (ostium arteriosum), and an apical portion.
 The anterolateral and posteromedial papillary muscles are two strong papillary muscles within the left ventricle that anchor the two leaflets of the mitral valve (the valve between left atrium and ventricle consists of two leaflets).
 While these two muscles have a thick muscular base, they separate into various tendinous cords before entering the leaflets of the mitral valve.
 The apical portion is conical and consists of fine trabeculations.